President Trump Addresses Health Concerns, Attacks Reporter Amid Media Scrutiny

 A summary of the key points of this story verified across multiple sources.

-• President Trump was observed struggling to keep his eyes open during a press conference and a meeting where executives discussed weight-loss drugs.
+President Trump was observed struggling to keep his eyes open during public engagements, including a press conference and a meeting, leading to questions about his energy levels.

-• President Trump is actively defending himself against these reports, criticizing the media for their perceived biased coverage and questioning his stamina.
+President Trump actively defended himself against these reports, criticizing the media, particularly The New York Times, for what he perceived as biased coverage questioning his stamina.

 .